-- 30. The Precision Engineering Centre shall be constructed on a land of area approx. 4.58 acres.
-The total built up area is 4386.08 m2.
-It will be a G+1 building with built up area of Ground floor 2461.72 sqm and First floor is 1924.36 sqm.
-The Ground floor will have laboratories of CNC Turning Section, Milling Section, CNC Milling Section, Grinding Section, Multi Axis Machining Laboratory, CNC Sheet Metal Fabrication Laboratory, CNC Sheet Metal Fabrication CAD/CAM studio and Electrical Panel Room.
-The First floor will have Inspection Techniques laboratory, Admin Room, Classrooms, Staff room, Store rooms, Multi Axis CAM studio, 3D CAD/CAM Application Library, IT room and Meeting room.
-Both Ground and First floor will have toilets. - 31.
-The layout plans of Precision Engineering Centre are given in Appendix-5.
+31. The Precision Engineering Centre shall be constructed on a land of area approx. 5.009 acres.
+The total built up area is 5027.84 m2.
+It will be a G+2 building with built up area of Ground floor 2554.42 sqm, First floor 2307 sqm and second floor 166.42 sqm.
+The Ground floor will have laboratories of CNC Turning Section, CNC Milling Section, Inspection Techniques laboratory, Multi Axis Machining Laboratory, CNC Sheet Metal Fabrication

+Laboratory, CAD/CAM studio, Store and Electrical Panel Room and Admin Room.
+The First floor will have Milling Section, Grinding Section, Admin Room, Classrooms, Staff room, Store rooms, Multi Axis CAM studio, 3D CAD/CAM Application Library, IT room and Meeting room.
+Both Ground and First floor will have toilets.
+There is a provision of Machine Room and open terrace on the Second floor.

+32. The layout plans of Precision Engineering Centre are given in Appendix-5.